 You can cut the brown tips off of your corn plant if they bother you, but it isn’t necessary.
 Snip them at an angle to maintain the natural shape of the leaf.

 Also make sure you look into the source of the brown tips to prevent them from recurring.
-See the troubleshooting section above for more details.

 Is Janet Craig compacta poisonous?